 If your fish tastes a little woody you may be eating red sandalwood or red sanders (Pterocarpus santalinus).
 The wood makes a brownish red, used to color foodstuffs such as anchovies, but you won’t find an E-number attached since it is considered a natural ingredient.

 Sometimes the actual plant can also be eaten.
 Daylily (Hemerocallis) can be found in Asian markets as gum jum or golden needles and is used to make daylily soup.
 So, there are several uses of the pigments in plants – other than making photographs.

 Anthotype means – loosely translated – flower print.
-“Anthos” is Greek for flower and “type” stems from the Latin “typus” meaning figure, image or form, and from the Greek “typos” meaning dent, impression or mark.
-The anthotype process is just that; a flower making a print on a paper.
+“Anthos” is Greek for flower and “type” stems from the Latin “typus” meaning figure, image, or form, and from the Greek “typos” meaning dent, impression or mark.
+The anthotype process is just that; a flower making a print on paper.